Configuration Profile Creation

 4. Remediate – the ZeroLock Agent will automatically terminate the offending network process and children that triggered the alert.
 All files manipulated during the attack will be automatically restored to their original state.

-6. Auto Quarantine – if checkbox is white the endpoint will be auto quarantined in the event of an alert.
+6. Auto Quarantine – if the checkbox is white the endpoint will be auto-quarantined in the event of an alert.
 Internet and network access to and from the quarantined endpoint will be blocked except for access to and from the ZMC server.

 3. Cryptojacking Protection – This protection setting applies to the agent’s ability to detect a cryptojacking attack (malicious code that will hijack a machine’s resources to generate cryptocurrency).
 It has the same six (6) fields as Ransomware Protection.